 While summer may seem like an appropriate time for these projects, the unceasing heat can become a problem, given that the best temperature for pouring concrete is between 50 and 60°F. So, the ideal season for pouring concrete is during the cool to moderate months of the year.

 Depending on where you live, this could be the spring, fall, or even the winter for individuals living in very warm locations.
 Ideally, the temperature should remain within 50 to 60°F for most of the day.
 Also, make sure that nighttime temperatures don't drop below 40°F, as this may cause the water in the concrete to freeze, putting it at risk of chipping and breaking.

 The temperature is one of the most important factors for getting the right consistency and finish for your concrete, but the time of day and weather should also factor into your decision.
 Plan to pour concrete before 10 a.m. or after 8 p.m. in order to avoid the hottest part of the day.
 If you are concerned about the temperature while working on a summer project, consider pouring concrete at night to give the mixture the best chance to harden and cure before the sun comes up.

 Also, avoid pouring concrete in rainy weather.
-Heavy rain can damage newly poured concrete, though after about 4 to 8 hours the concrete is hard enough that rainwater can actually help the curing process by providing additional hydration, similar to watering the concrete with a garden hose.
+Even light rain can damage newly poured concrete, though after about 4 to 8 hours the concrete is hard enough that rainwater can actually help the curing process by providing additional hydration, similar to watering the concrete with a garden hose.

 Mixing, pouring, and curing concrete for home DIY projects is a relatively simple process with a few deceptively complex considerations to improve the physical bonding between the aggregate and the paste.
 If done correctly at the ideal temperature, concrete can become a strong, durable material that lasts for years with minimal maintenance, so it's worth the time to learn how and when to properly mix, pour, and cure concrete for the best results.